SayanDas07/Book-Management-GraphQL-APIs-/readme.md

 npm run dev
 ```

-Your React app will be running at `http://localhost:3000` (or the port shown in terminal) 🎨
+Your Nextjs app will be running at `http://localhost:3000` (or the port shown in terminal) 🎨

 ---